Investigation & Analysis

 Revelations Outside the Quran

-The Quran documents several instances where the prophet received some revelation outside the Quran.
+The Quran documents instances where the prophet received some revelation outside the Quran.
 In verse 66:3, the prophet told one of his wives to keep a secret, but she told another of his wives the secret and God revealed to him outside the Quran that she failed to keep the secret.

-Another example is when God told Muhammad via revelation outside the Quran to marry the wife of his adopted son Zaid, according to verse 33:37.
+The other is when God told Muhammad via revelation outside the Quran to marry the wife of his adopted son Zaid, according to verse 33:37.

 What is Scripture (Kitab) and Wisdom (Hikmah)?

 The Quran says that the prophet was given the scripture (kitab) and wisdom (hikmah) in multiple verses.
-The majority opinion is that scripture refers to the Quran, and wisdom (hikmah) refers to Hadith/Sunnah.

 However, the Quran in verse 2:231 states that the scripture (kitab) and wisdom (hikmah) is one item, rather than two separate things:

-As you can see, the word “bihi” means (with it).
+As you can see, the word “bihi” means “with it”.
 If the scripture and the wisdom were two different things, the dual pronoun “bihima” (with both of them) would have been used.
 In Arabic, the pronouns “huma” and “hima” are used to refer to two separate nouns.
 But the fact that “bihi” was used here instead of “bihima” proves that the scripture (kitab) and wisdom (hikmah) refers to only one thing, the Quran.

 Does Being the Quran’s Teacher Authorize Hadith and Sunnah?

 Another potential candidate is verse 2:151.
-An argument that I have heard in a lecture at a mosque in 2025 is that since Muhammad was appointed as the teacher of the Quran, one must follow his Hadiths since God would never appoint an imperfect teacher.
+A common argument which I have heard is that since prophet Muhammad was appointed as the teacher of the Quran, one must follow his Hadiths, because God would never appoint an imperfect teacher to teach the Quran.

 What Does Verse 59:7 Mean?